Combined Heat and Power Partnership

 The CHP Project Development Handbook provides information, tools, and insights on project development, CHP technologies, and the resources of the CHP Partnership.
 The Handbook will help you become an educated CHP Champion who can save your organization time and money, reduce business risk and environmental impacts, and improve the power reliability of your facility.

-The CHP Spark Spread Estimator (XLS, 744K) calculates the difference between the delivered electricity price and the total cost to generate power with a prospective CHP system.
+The CHP Spark Spread Estimator (XLSM, 1MB) calculates the difference between the delivered electricity price and the total cost to generate power with a prospective CHP system.
 The Estimator will help you easily evaluate a prospective CHP system for its potential economic feasibility.